 This section defines the STI Certificate profile that shall be supported by SHAKEN-compliant STI-CAs and STI Participants.
 An STI Certificate shall use the profile described in the current version of this document or the version that was current at the time it was issued.

-NOTE: The term "STI Certificates" in this section refers to End-Entity certificates containing a TNAuthList extension as defined in Clause 6.3.5.1 of this document, plus any intermediate/root certificate in the certification path of an STI End-Entity certificate.
-Subordinate CA certificates and delegate certificates are therefore not STI Certificates.
-The requirements for Subordinate CA certificates and delegate certificates are defined in [ATIS-1000092].
+NOTE: The term "STI Certificates" in this section refers to end-entity certificates containing a TNAuthList extension as defined in Clause 6.3.5.1 of this document, plus any intermediate/root certificate in the certification path of an STI end-entity certificate.
+[ATIS-1000092] extends the definition of the term "STI Certificate" to include intermediate certificates containing a TNAuthList as defined in Clause 6.3.5.1, and exclude delegate intermediate and end-entity certificates.

 The private key of an STI root or intermediate certificate shall only be used to sign STI certificates and CRLs (for use with delegate certificates).
-The private key of an STI End-Entity certificate shall only be used to sign PASSporTs.
+The private key of an STI end-entity certificate shall only be used to sign PASSporTs.

 STI Certificate examples are provided in Appendix A.